Top IT Knowledge Management Mistakes and How to Avoid Them

 IT Knowledge Management

-A solid knowledge management strategy is becoming more and more of an essential part of doing business.
+A solid ITSM knowledge base strategy is becoming more and more of an essential part of doing business.
 The benefits of a knowledge management strategy are myriad and can also include ones that have not, as yet, been fully developed.
 The future may provide many more ways that you can reap a return on the investment you make in a solid IT knowledge management strategy today—especially if you can avoid the common mistakes that so many companies make.